Two Peoples Divided by a Common Ballad: The London Series, the Rise of Baseball in the UK, and an Ancient Legend

 #LondonSeries #FestivalofBaseballUK #MLBintheUK @mlblondonseries @mlbuk @MLBUKCommunity @baseball_ref @thorn_john @SABR @baseballhof @BaseballBrit #CaseyattheBat

 Among the many observances of baseball history this year is one that should not escape notice.
-On June 29-30 the Red Sox and Yankees will play the first two regular-season MLB games ever played in Britain (or in Europe, more generally).
-But in reality, the first professional baseball games--exhibition games--were played in London exactly 130 years ago.
-In the spring of 1889, baseball's indefatigable promoter, entrepreneur, and chronicler--Albert Goodwill Spalding--brought his All-Star and Chicago White Stockings teams to London on the last leg of their 'round-the-world tour.
+On June 8th and 9th, the Mets and Phillies split a two-game series at London Stadium, with the Mets coming back in the top of the 9th to tie and then lead the game, then holding on to win 6-5 with a dramatic double play in the bottom of the frame.
+On June 29-30, 2019, the Red Sox and Yankees played the first two regular-season MLB games ever played in Britain (or in Europe, more generally).
+In reality, the first professional baseball games--exhibition games--had been played in Britain in the 1870's, with amateur clubs springing up in response.
+Then in the spring of 1889, baseball's indefatigable promoter, entrepreneur, and chronicler--Albert Goodwill Spalding--brought his All-Star and Chicago White Stockings teams to London on the last leg of their 'round-the-world tour.
 They played on the grounds of the Crystal Palace, located in a southeast suburb of London on Sydenham Hill--about twelve miles from where the Yankees and Red Sox will play at the London Stadium, which was originally constructed for the 2012 London Olympics.

 London Stadium, where the #LondonSeries will be played June 29-30